Sunday, 9 October 2016

 In the house the sunlight frightens him especially through the blinds he runs and hides.
 Memories of the fireworks will not leave him.

 I rang and explained about George's problems.
 The owner said he understood my concerns and they could help George.
 I hithered and hovered for a few months but in desperation in the end I booked him in.
-Further disaster awaited me.
+Further trouble lay ahead for George and me.

 I chatted to them via email and visited the site.
 They appeared friendly and helpful